FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Serial Base Setup
 ~~~~~~~~~~~~~~~~~

 Using Tool Suite, read the Serial Base that you are using with the button "Read Serial Base".
 Make sure to replicate these settings.
-In Tool Suite, the **channels** are to ensure communication with the **breadboard**, and the **Stack Settings** are to ensure communication between **ZumLink IPR and Serial Base**.
+In Tool Suite, the **Channels** are to ensure communication with the **breadboard**, and the **Stack Settings** are to ensure communication between **ZumLink IPR and Serial Base**.

 In Tool Suite, **Channels 1, 2, and 3** should all have the following settings: